Your Candidates Responses to our housing crisis

 Peter Grove: Affordable housing construction can only take place with investment by the province, the CRD and/or the community.
 The Islands Trust deals with zoning.
 As a Trustee I encourage and facilitate appropriate projects, to the best of my ability.

-Howard Holzapfel: 1 generate income to support affordable housing 2 increase density to allow for affordable housing 3 grants to offset rent 4 a community board who is in charge of the grant program
+- Grants to offset rent for a community board who is in charge of the grant program

 Daryl Martin: Work closely with our MLA to have the Province allow SSI to implement unique solutions on a “pilot project” basis, solutions such as resolving landlord-tenant issues by an island body not bound by the current provincial legislation.
 Pay serious attention to “Options for Affordable Housing:New Solutions to the Housing Crisis in the Islands Trust Area”, a report written for the Islands Trust in 2003.
 Study the experiences of similar regions which have tried innovative approaches to housing, places like Jasper National Park, and Guernsey Island.
 One of these remedies to study would be tying units specifically to workforce housing.
 Have the Trust regularly collect data on housing issues, and make a serious effort to inform islanders of the long term negative effects of inadequate housing for essential service providers, negative effects on health care, education, seniors care etc.